dabochen/viewerkit/README.md

 🚀 **Build powerful VS Code extensions with React webviews in minutes, not hours.**

-ViewerKit is a complete source-based toolkit for creating VS Code extensions with sophisticated file viewing and editing capabilities.
-Instead of wrestling with webview APIs, file I/O, and state management, you get a production-ready template with advanced UX features like autosave, hot reload, and conflict resolution built-in.
+ViewerKit is a robust VS Code extension toolkit crafted to enable developers to build extensions for VS Code, Cursor, Windsurf, Trae, Kiro and other VS Code-based editors, transforming AI IDEs into versatile AI agents beyond coding.
+By providing a modularized file I/O API, it allows developers to seamlessly integrate custom viewing and editing experiences into their extensions without dealing with complex backend tasks, enabling them to focus on frontend and user facing features.
+Optimized for vibe coding, ViewerKit empowers you to create tailored data visualization agents, content creation workspaces, i18n management toolkits, and much more.

 ## ✨ **Why ViewerKit?**